Andy4495/emulator-8-bit/README.md

 ### Defining the CPU

-The CPU opcodes are defined by an array of structures which contain the size of the instruction, the opcode/data layout, and the instruction mnemonic.
-The opcode is represented by the array index.
+The CPU opcodes are defined in several tables (implemented using arrays of structs) for the main and extended opcodes.
+Each entry in tha tables contain the size of the instruction, the opcode/data layout, and the instruction mnemonic.
+The opcode itself is represented by the array index.

 The Z80 CPU is defined by a class.
 This class contains: